torpman/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 TASK 5: print out all the local and enviromental variables together with the functions by using set command Task 6: creating a local variable
-Task 7: creating a global variable using export command
+Task 7: creating a global variable using export command TASK 8: using the shell as a calculator by adding 128 with the value in a global variable